berserkhmdvhb/python-project-template/docs/env-logging-scenarios.md

 This guide documents key scenarios for configuring and verifying the behavior of `.env` files, logging, and environment overrides in your CLI project.
 It includes both PowerShell and Linux-compatible instructions.
 I need to make two remarks before presenting the scnearios:

-1. Pleaes note that the command `make env-clear` is equivalent to following terminal command, depending on OS:
+1. Pleaes note that the command `make env-clear` only clears variable in Python.
+To clear them in terminal, use following commands:

 - **Windows:**